The Rattlesnake Trail (historically called "Betty" by local

 the west, spot the doubletrack dropping off by the tower-whatever-thing.

-Immediately go back north on singletrack trail that follows the top of
+Veer left to take the northbound singletrack trail that follows the top of

 doubletrack -- that's the Zorro Trail, and it will drop you to a